DigiDoggy/Light-Hunter/ReadMe.md

 This project was developed as part of an assignment: to create a multiplayer web game that works **in the browser without Canvas**, using only DOM elements.
 The game must support **2 to 4 players**, ensure smooth animation (60 FPS with `requestAnimationFrame`), and work over the internet, not just on a local network.

+A new game mode has been added — **Single Player**, which allows starting the game without connecting other players.
+In this mode, the player competes against **computer-controlled opponents (bots)**, making it possible to play even without internet access or friends online.

 ---